Section 106 planning obligations

 • Fairly and reasonably relate in scale and kind to the proposed development

-There are three general aims to planning obligations which will vary relative to the circumstances involved.
-These are as follows:
+There are three general aims to planning obligations:

 • Mitigating the impact of development: for example, if a new development would put pressure on the existing education infrastructure, then contributions could be sought towards a new education facility